isabella232/visualstudiogeeks.github.io/_posts/2018-01-23-github-issues-as-deployment-gate-in-vsts-rm.md

 ![Pre Deployment Azure Function Gate](../images/screenshots/utkarsh/github-issues-deployment-gate/pre-deployment-azure-function-gate.png)

 Please **note** that we are basing the evaluation on the `totalCount` of issues in the returned JSON.
-In this case accessng that the total count of issues is equal to zero with the below expression.
+In this case accessing that the total count of issues is equal to zero with the below expression.

 ```
 eq(root['totalCount'], 0)